 Information for Authors

-Submissions may be sent to any member of the editorial board.
-All correspondence and the paper must include an e-mail address.
-Two copies of a manuscript are required.
-They are accepted with the understanding that the article is the original work of the authors and that the same, or a substantially similar paper has not been published, nor is under consideration for publication, in another journal.
+Submissions should be sent electronically as a PDF file to a member of the editorial board closest to the authors' field.
+The paper must include a postal address as well as an e-mail address.
+Submissions are accepted with the understanding that the article is the original work of the authors and that the same, or a substantially similar paper, has not been published, nor is under consideration for publication, in another journal.

 For accepted papers, HJM requires for further processing a properly prepared LaTeX 2ε file.
-The LaTeX file must include all graphics as electronic files, preferably in EPS or PS format.
-But TIFF files may be acceptable because our TeX system can handle such files without conversion.
+The LaTeX file must include all graphics as electronic files.

 Please, find more details about our LaTeX requirements at Tips for Preparing the Final Version of Accepted Papers.
 HJM needs also an abstract that meets our standards for WEB posting.
 For details, please go to Tips for the WEB Abstract of Accepted papers .